alexarje/sensing/book/week1.md

 - **Music Information Retrieval (MIR)**: Extracting meaningful information from audio data, such as tempo, key, and genre classification.
 - **Interactive Systems**: Designing systems that respond to user input, enabling real-time music creation and performance.

 These technologies expand the possibilities for music creation and analysis, offering new ways to explore and innovate within the field.
-There are also many international journals, communities and annual conferences in music technology.
+There are also many international journals, communities, and annual conferences in music technology.

 <details>
 <summary>Conferences and Communities in Music Technology</summary>